nitya-0105/MTCMOS-Circuits-Analysis/README.md

-# MTM-CMOS Analysis
+# MTCMOS Analysis

-This document provides a clear and structured overview of the **MTM-CMOS (Multi-Threshold Multi-Channel MOS)** analysis, covering the concept, methodology, implementation steps, results interpretation, and future improvements.
+This document provides a clear and structured overview of the **MTCMOS (Multi-Threshold CMOS)** analysis, covering the concept, methodology, implementation steps, results interpretation, and future improvements.

 ---